Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 3 –

-The region's hospitalization rates decreased slightly, now sitting at 27.
-ICU bed availability currently stands at 16% and hospital beds at 24%.
+The region's hospitalization rates has steadily increased to 339 coronavirus patients.
+ICU bed availability currently stands at 16.1% and hospital beds at 22.3%.
 Most recent data shows ICU bed availability lower than the state's 20% threshold.

 Counties in Region 3 include Adams, Brown, Calhoun, Cass, Christian, Greene, Hancock, Jersey, Logan, Macoupin, Mason, Menard, Montgomery, Morgan, Pike, Sangamon, Schuyler and Scott.